giuthas/satkit/docs/SATKIT_development_guide.markdown

    - You can save a bit of work by keeping this branch only local unless the release does not get done in one working session.
 5. Merge `main` to the release branch (not the other way around).
+6. Check that installation works:
-6. Check that conda environments are up-to-date.
-It is especially possible that satkit-stable is neither up to date with satkit-devel, nor tested.
+   - This used to mean checking that conda environments are up-to-date.
+     - It is especially possible that satkit-stable is neither up to date with satkit-devel, nor tested.
      - While we are in the time before 1.0, satkit-stable most likely does not work.
+   - This will soon mean checking that running with uv works and what ever can be done to check that installing with uv works.
 7. Run tests.
    - These don't exist yet at the time of SATKIT 0.10.0 except as 'rudimentary_tests.sh'.